SRT-Lab/ULP/README.md

 ```

 # Execution script:
-1) got to your python code repository
+- got to your python code repository
-2)If you want to run all the techniques, use option `-dataset` as follows:
+- If you want to run all the techniques, use option `-dataset` as follows:
 ``` python ULP_exec.py -dataset=HPC (you can change the dataset)```

 # Output